Adenocarcinoma in situ of the lung

-Adenocarcinoma in situ (AIS) of the lung refers to a relatively new entity for a pre-invasive lesion in the lung.
+Adenocarcinomas in situ (AIS) of the lung refer to a relatively new entity with falls under the spectrum of pre-invasive lesions of the lungs.
 This entity partly replaces the noninvasive end of the previous term bronchoalveolar carcinoma.
-Adenocarcinoma in situ is defined as a localised adenocarcinoma of <3 cm that exhibits a lepidic growth pattern, with neoplastic cells along the alveolar structures but without stromal, vascular, or pleural invasion 1.
+Adenocarcinoma in situ is defined as a localized adenocarcinoma of <3 cm that exhibits a lepidic growth pattern, with neoplastic cells along the alveolar structures but without stromal, vascular, or pleural invasion 1.

-While adenocarcinoma in situ is usually seen as a pure ground glass nodule or a part-solid lung nodule, there can be is an overlap among the imaging features of atypical adenomatous hyperplasia, adenocarcinoma in situ, and invasive adenocarcinoma of the lung 1.
+While adenocarcinoma in situ is usually seen as a pure ground-glass nodule or a part-solid lung nodule, there can be overlap among the imaging features of atypical adenomatous hyperplasia, adenocarcinoma in situ, and invasive adenocarcinoma of the lung 1.

 Treatment and prognosis

-Adenocarcinoma in situ carries an excellent prognosis, with reported survival rates of 100% following complete tumour resection.
+Adenocarcinoma in situ carries an excellent prognosis, with reported survival rates of 100% following complete tumor resection 6.